grahamgower/pyslim/docs/introduction.rst

 Each (haploid) genome is associated with a *node*, and the "focal" nodes are called *samples*.
 Many operations act by default on the samples;
-and the tree sequence always describes the entire genome of a sample (unlike other, ancestral nodes, about which we might have only partial information).
+and the tree sequence always describes the entire genome of a sample.
+(Other nodes in the tree sequence represent ancestral chromosomes about which we might have only partial information).
 SLiM is diploid, so each *individual* has two nodes;
 many operations you might want to do involve first finding the individuals you want, and then looking at their nodes.